Lie groupoids and algebroids applied to the study of uniformity and homogeneity of material bodies: Groupoids and Lie algebroids

-Note that, as we have seen, the space of sections can be considered as the space of invariant vector field by the action $\phi$ over $M$. \end{example}

-Next, we introduce the definition of a morphism in the category of Lie algebroids.
+Notice that the bracket in the right side is just the Lie bracket of vector fields.
+We will use the same notation for both brackets.\\ Next, we should introduce the definition of a Lie algebroid morphism.
+However, the picture here is not so straightforward.
 The main problem is that a morphism between vector bundles does not, in general, induce a map between the modules of sections, so it is not immediately clear what should be meant by bracket relation.
 We will give a direct definition in terms of $\left(\Phi,\phi\right)-$decompositons of sections which is easy to use, and is amenable to categorical methods.